-Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the school office and must be in writing by letter or email unless the complainant has a sufficient reason to request a reasonable adjustment be made to amend this.
+Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the school office and must be in writing on the form provided with this procedure.

 The Headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing by letter or email within 10 school days.